Ask Slashdot: Is Beaming Down In Star Trek a Death Sentence? - Slashdot

 Our perception of it dynamically changing over time is an illusion of senses only perceiving a single "slice" of that object.

 Furthermore, our consciousness is not continuous, but rather a disconnected multitude, each trapped forever in a specific moment of our lives.
 Each convinced it has a history because of the illusion of memory.
-Each convinced it ha
+Each convinced it has free will because of the illusion of action.

-Already been definitively answered (Score:3)
+Already been definitively answered (Score:5, Informative)

+Since we are talking Star Trek, this has all ready been directly answered [wikipedia.org].
+Riker beams up, but leaves a copy.
+Years later, he is rediscovered by the enterprise crew.
+Dr. Crusher and Jordi agree they are identical and equally "Riker" so it must be true.
+Eventually the duplicate wanders off to lead a life of his own.
+Glad I could wrap that up for everyone scientifically, once and for all.

+Then there was the TOS novel Spock Must Die! [wikipedia.org] that had a similar plot.

 Think Like a Dinosaur (The Outer Limits) (Score:2)